 Can we lose our salvation if we commit another sin?

-One of the oldest tricks used by the devil is to make every believer think that God would turn against them by taking away their salvation if they ever commit another sin.
+A common trick used by the devil to stunt a Christian’s growth is to make the believer believe that God will take away their salvation if they commit another sin.

-But this is not true, and neither is this biblical.
 When Jesus died on the cross, He became the final and complete sacrifice for all our sins—without exception.
-Jesus did not die for just some of our sins but for all of it, the past, present, and future!
+Jesus did not die for just some of our sins but for all of them, the past, present, and future!

 1 John 5:18 (NKJV)